Aamir195/rainfall/README.md

 # Screenshot of the code (ML)
-Machine learning is used for predictiing the rainfall.
-We have used Arima the time series forecast.
+Machine learning (ARIMA) is used for predictiing the rainfall and front end for the user interactivity. front end :- HTML, CSS, JAVASCRIPT, BOOTSTRAP
+Backe end :- PYTHON, FLASK.

 # Front End